mehmetfarukkomurculer/Spy-or-Not-/README.md

 ## How to Play

-Who's Spy? is a thrilling and strategic party game where players take on the roles of agents attempting to identify the spies among them through clever questioning and deduction.
+Spy or Not? is a thrilling and strategic party game where players take on the roles of agents attempting to identify the spies among them through clever questioning and deduction.

 ### Setup